demisto/content/Packs/SecureAuthIdentityPlatform/README.md

 ## Configuration on Server Side
 This section describes the configuration that needs to be done on your on-prem deployment SecureAuth Web Admin interface in order to forward SecureAuth Identity Platform audit logs to Cortex XSIAM Broker VM via syslog.
-For configuring audit log syslog forwarding for cloud deployments, contact [SecureAuth Support](https://www.secureauth.com/support/).
+For cloud deployments syslog configuration, contact [SecureAuth Support](https://www.secureauth.com/support/).

 Follow the steps below:
 1. In the Identity Platform administrative web interface, go to the **Advanced Settings**.